GiacomoPope/CryptoBook/README.md

 (Please add your names to this and the toml as you wish)

+## To Do

+I have made a [file](TODO.md) which has a list of topics as a checklist.
+If you have ideas of topics which should be covered, please add them.
+If you write a page which covers a topic in the list, update it my marking it complete.

 ## Installation

 To build the book, you must have [rust](https://www.rust-lang.org/learn/get-started) installed.
 With rust installed, you can download mdbook with